Database Basics: Parent and Child Relationships

 Subforms that handle financial data, such as Quotes, Invoices, or Sales Orders (CPQ) often use the sub-module type of subform because it allows for more detailed financial reporting and analytics.
 Tracking individual line items within each transaction is essential for measuring the profitability of a particular product or service.

+Please leave your questions and comments on the video.
 Stay Tuned for the next post about database basics!